D2-mods/The-Workshop-Kitpack/README.md

 **Affected by Wild/Dead Magic zones:**
 - Denial (Grave Warden)
+- Dragonrot (Medic)
 - Moonlight Vortex (Moonlight Knight)
 - Force (Temple Knight)
 - Bolt of Glory (Temple Knight)
 - Unleash Magic (War Magican)
 - Twisted Barricade (War Magican)

-**Can be dispelled:**
-- Denial
-- Moonlight Vortex (magic resist)
-- Rooting Shot (entangled status)
-- Frenzying Flame (status effects)
-- Unleash Magic
-- Twisted Barricade

 **Can be removed by Zone of Sweet Air:**
 - Incinerate (Warhound)
 - Dust Explosion (Powder Keg)

+**Cures elemental DoT damage (ex.
+Melf Arrows):**
+- Healing Blood (Blood Minister)
+- Healing Rain (Medic)
+- Cure Afflictions (Medic)
+- Autoimmune (Nurse)

+#

 **Other info:**
-- Blood transfusions will be removed by a Restoration or Greater Restoration.
+- Blood Minister's Blood transfusions will be removed by a Restoration or Greater Restoration (any spell with restoration opcode).
+This is done for lore reasons.
+(Madman's Blood will obviously not remove itself)
-- Bleeding effects can be cured by Heal or Greater Restoration, or by the Blood Minister's "Healing Blood".
+- Bleeding effects don't wake sleeping creatures.
+These effects can be cured by Heal, Regeneration, Lay On Hands, and similar spells, as well as most healing spells/abilities from this mod.
+Also, Stoneskins and Shield of Lathander (or similar mod spells) will protect from bleeding.
+- Drifter and Grave Warden can see clearly inside a Powder Keg's Dust Explosion once they gain the requisite effects (cloud immunities and blindness immunity).
+- Nurse's Medical Darts deal double healing or poison damage on a critical hit (target must be vulnerable to crits).
+- Shaman Bone Blade's Charm effect lasts only a few rounds, but it can't be broken, except by a Spiritual Clarity (i.e. if you hit it with an AoE spell, it remains charmed).
+- Medic's Dragonrot is affected by wild/dead magic, but otherwise is treated as a natural effect.
+It will bypass most spell defenses, and can affect any creature type.
+It is treated as a status effect, so effects cannot be stacked.
+It can cured by Heal, Greater Restoration, and abilities from this mod that cure elemental DoT spells.
+- This mod accounts for EE Fixpack changes to status immunity/curing.
+For causing statuses, currently only one thing has longer duration effects that need removing separately (Shaman Bone Blade).
+A subspell for that is added to the relevant EEFP file, if detected.
-- The multiclass Cleric kits will gain Holy Symbols at around 4 million XP (BG2/EET).
+- The multiclass Cleric kits will gain Holy Symbols at the next Cleric level after 4 million XP (BG2/EET).

 --

 **Gain bonus effects from these Beamdog items:**
 - Archer's Eyes: Warhound, Noble Scion, Nurse
-- Belt of the Skillful Blade: Drifter
+- Belt of the Skillful Blade: Drifter, Spell Fencer
 - Screaming Bagpipes: Powder Keg
 - Stalker Gauntlets: Crow Hunter